 NHOA’s mission is to demand the highest quality of care for long-term care residents through empowerment, support, education, and advocacy.

-Ombudsman is a Swedish word for advocate.
+Ombudsman is a Swedish word for “advocate”.
 NHOA’s long-term care ombudsmen are independent advocates who:

-- Identify, investigate and work to resolve residents’ concerns;
+- Identify, investigate and resolve residents’ concerns;

 - Empower residents to make informed choices;

 The Nursing Home Ombudsman Agency of the Bluegrass is an independent, nonprofit agency headquartered in Lexington, Kentucky.
-NHOA was founded in 1981 by citizens concerned about conditions in area nursing homes.
+NHOA was founded in 1981 by citizens concerned about conditions in nursing homes.
 They organized to provide advocacy services to frail, vulnerable elders and people with disabilities using the federal Long-Term Care Ombudsman Program as the authorizing framework and model.